PolymerLabs/arcs/particles/Tutorial/Javascript/README.md

 But, as promised, let’s get to understanding root.
 We start with a definition:

-> Slots - an element of the Arcs platform that allows particles to render on a user interface.
+> Slots - An element of the Arcs platform that allows particles to render on a user interface.

 As a matter of notation, we say that particles consume slots when they fill a slot, and provide slots when they make slots available to other particles.
 Particles can also delegate by providing and consuming a slot.
 Root is the base slot that Arcs provides for particles to use.